cs231n/cs231n.github.io/neural-networks-1.md

 x = np.random.randn(3, 1) # random input vector of three numbers (3x1)
 h1 = f(np.dot(W1, x) + b1) # calculate first hidden layer activations (4x1)
 h2 = f(np.dot(W2, h1) + b2) # calculate second hidden layer activations (4x1)
-out = f(np.dot(W3, h2) + b3) # output neuron (1x1)
+out = np.dot(W3, h2) + b3 # output neuron (1x1)
 ```

 In the above code, `W1,W2,W3,b1,b2,b3` are the learnable parameters of the network.
 Notice also that instead of having a single input column vector, the variable `x` could hold an entire batch of training data (where each input example would be a column of `x`) and then all examples would be efficiently evaluated in parallel.
+Notice that the final Neural Network layer usually doesn't have an activation function (e.g. it represents a (real-valued) class score in a classification setting).

 > The forward pass of a fully-connected layer corresponds to one matrix multiplication followed by a bias offset and an activation function.